Fogarty Oliver RothschildFamily law & Jewish family law

 Hours: Monday to Friday, 9am–5pm.

 Written and reviewed by Elisa Rothschild BA/LLB — Principal Lawyer, Fogarty Oliver Rothschild.
 Admitted to legal practice in Victoria.
-Conveyancing and property law in Melbourne since 2012.
-Last reviewed 27 May 2026.
+Conveyancing and property law in Melbourne since 2012.Last reviewed 27 May 2026.

-This guide is general information about Victorian conveyancing, not legal advice for your specific transaction.
+This guide is general information about Victorian conveyancing, not legal advice for your specific situation.
 For advice on your matter, book a free 15-minute consultation.

-Free Consultation
+Free consultation

 Buying or selling?
 Get a fixed-fee conveyancing quote